 The second Constituent Assembly, which was convened in May 1955, framed and passed the first Constitution of Pakistan on 29 February 1956.
 That Constitution, promulgated on 23 March 1956, provided for a parliamentary form of government with a unicameral legislature.
-However, from 14 August 1947 to 1st March 1956 the Government of India Act 1935 was retained as the Constitution of Pakistan.
+From 14 August 1947 to 1st March 1956 the Government of India Act 1935 was retained as the Constitution of Pakistan.

 On 7 October 1958, martial law was imposed and the Constitution was abrogated.
 The military government appointed a Constitution Commission in February 1960 which framed the 1962 Constitution.
-That Constitution provided for a presidential form of government with a unicameral legislature.
+That Constitution provided for a Presidential form of Government with a unicameral legislature.